 Plan And Prepare For A Board Meeting

-Plan: Planning takes time, but planning will ultimately save time, and lead to better-informed and prepared boards and smoother meetings.
+Plan: Planning takes time, but planning will ultimately save time, leading to better-informed and prepared boards resulting in smoother meetings.

 Determine the best meeting time: Take into account the schedules of board members and association residents and then choose morning, afternoon, evening or a combination to obtain optimum attendance.

-Prepare the agenda: A properly planned agenda will provide organization and will shorten the length of meetings.
+Prepare the agenda: A properly planned agenda will provide organization and can shorten the length of meetings.

 Use board packets: The community manager and/or a designated board member should prepare and distribute board packets several days in advance of the board meeting.